Checkmarx/Kotlin-SCP/src/m4-insecure-authentication/README.md

 {% youtube src="https://www.youtube.com/watch?v=qJO2A2uox1E" %}{% endyoutube %}

-Now it is time to improve the application, by establishing a strong password policy and storing authentication data safely.
+Now it is time to improve the application by establishing a strong password policy and storing authentication data safely.
 We will keep authentication data locally, since not all applications have a back-end server to handle it.
 When such a back-end exists, the password policy should be the same on both sides.